tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/status.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 A status field value consists of its `value` property which holds a reference to a status option.
 A status option has the properties `id` (unique ID), `text` (the label), `color` (hexcolor value) and `means_completed` (whether the status indicates completion).
-A `STATUS` field value holds at most one status option.
+A `status` field value holds at most one status option.

 ## Record creation

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/record/app/{app_id}" />

 A status field value can be created as part of a record creation.
-Here is an example request body for creating a record with a value for the "Onboarding status" field with ID 2, type `STATUS` and external ID `onboarding_status`:
+Here is an example request body for creating a record with a value for the "Onboarding status" field with ID 2, type `status` and external ID `onboarding_status`:

 <Tabs defaultValue="curl">